glennlopez/Cpp.Playground/README.md

 Computer Science e-Book Repository
 ==================
 Due to popular demand and numerous DMCA notices, I've created a private encrypted git repository specifically for hosting compsci ebooks.
-You'll need to have a Keybase account and have Keybase on your machine before you can continue with the steps below.
+You'll need to have a **Keybase account** and have Keybase on your machine before you can continue with the steps below.

-Ask to join the Keybase team:
+**Ask to join our Keybase team:**
 ```
-keybase team request-access hackup
+$ keybase team request-access hackup
 ```
+> Note: You'll need to wait for me to accept your request before you can excecute the next command.

-Do a git clone of the private encrypted git repository:
+**Do a git clone of the private encrypted git repository:**
 ```
-git clone keybase://team/hackup/cs-books
+$ git clone keybase://team/hackup/cs-books
 ```

 ### Noteworthy folders